Updated: 3 days ago

 Once all the leaves were dry I added a few veins by hand using the pointed end of a Dresden tool.
 I didn’t want to add too many lines, just a few to give a bit of additional detail.

-If you’d like to join me to learn even more awesome cake decorating tips, tricks and techniques, take a look at my cake classes here.
+If you’d like to learn even more awesome cake decorating tips, tricks and techniques, come and join my super friendly Facebook group here.

 And if all that autumnal gorgeousness has put you in the mood for some seasonal baking, pop here for my recipe for delicious Apple and Blackberry Crumble Cupcakes.